 Compatibility with Projectors

-You will have to have a dedicated film projector for each film type.
-For example, you will need an 8mm film projector to play your 8mm film reels and a Super 8 projector to play your Super 8mm film memories.
+Also, you need a Super 8 projector to play your Super 8mm film memories.
 There are also dual projectors that can play both types.
 The reason they are not cross-compatible is because of the differences in frame size, frame rate, sprocket size and location, sound capabilities, and other differences.

 Playing Both 8mm and Super 8 Film

 If you want to view your precious home movies that are captured on 8mm film formats, then you need to know how to do so.
-There are a couple of options you can choose to view or play 8mm or Super 8mm film
+There are a couple of options you can choose to view or play 8mm or Super 8mm film.

 Use a Projector